 - Follow the Money.
 Brokers, like any business, require you a payment provider to facilitate payments between them and the client.
 It is this payment provider which may be sympathetic to your cause.
 Assuming that you made the payment via credit card, you could contact your bank and request a charge back.
 You could tell your bank that you tried to contact the broker but they were not responding.
 Mention that is was fraudulent and unauthorised.
 If that fails, you could always reach out to the payment provider and tell them that the broker scammed you and is not refunding.
 In some cases, the payment provider may withhold any further funds from the broker until this is corrected.

 - Alert the Regulator.
-If all else has failed and the broker is still unresponsive and the payment providers and bank have been unable to help you, reaching out to the regulator of the firm is your last resort.
+If all else has failed and the broker is still unresponsive and the payment providers and bank have been unable to help you, reaching out to the binary options regulator of the firm is your last resort.
 The regulator is the governmental authority which oversees the broker in the region which it operates.
 It is sometimes not always clear as many brokers are registered offshore and try to hide whether they are regulated or not.
 If they do claim to be regulated within the EU, then the chances are that they are covered by CySec (Cyprus Securities and Exchange Commission).
 If the broker is regulated and they value that regulation, they may try and address your concern should you inform them of your intentions.
 If they appear to be unregulated, you can contact your own country’s regulator and let them know that the broker was providing services in your country illegally.

 - Don’t give up.
 Although you may be tempted to give up in your quest for justice, it is important that you continue to push for justice.
 Brokers rely on having clients who do not follow up on dishonest practices.
 They then continue to operate without any sort of oversight.
 Eventually, if enough clients have the determination to chase the broker, it will either cease operations or reimburse clients.
 Indeed, this has happened with a number of Binary Option brokers in the recent past.